vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-2-2-Asteria.md

 This version of Vircadia is an update to 2020.2.1.
 It is compatible with the 2020.2.0-Asteria protocol.
 This version was released on June 26th, 2020.

-## Interface (Codename Athena)
+## Interface (Code Name Athena)

-The numbers at the end of each item are the PR numbers in the Project Athena [repo](https://github.com/kasenvr/project-athena/).
+The numbers at the end of each item are the PR numbers in the Vircadia [repo](https://github.com/vircadia/vircadia).

 #### General